 COVID-19 Class Schedule & Course Information

-In Fall 2021, HELP will be offering both IN-PERSON and ONLINE courses for students.
+In 2022, HELP will be offering IN-PERSON courses for students.

 HELP returned to in-person courses in Fall 2020.
 HELP continues to offer our high-quality, face-to-face Academic English courses with a full-time schedule of 4 classes a day, Monday through Thursday.